Madeley, Shropshire

-Madeley is a constituent town and civil parish in Telford and Wrekin in Shropshire, England.
-The parish had a population of 17,935 at the 2001 census.
+Madeley is a historic market town and civil parish in the borough of Telford and Wrekin, Shropshire, England.
+The parish had a population of 18,774 at the 2021 census.

 Madeley is recorded in the Domesday Book, having been founded before the 8th century.
 Historically, Madeley's industrial activity has largely been in mining, and later, manufacturing, which is still a large employer in the town, along with service industries.
 Parts of the parish fall within the UNESCO World Heritage Site of Ironbridge Gorge, the site of The Iron Bridge, and a key area in the development of Industry.